50 essential civil rights speeches

-Filmmaker Yoruba Richen, who is also part of the Black and LGBTQ+ communities, spoke in this 2014 TED Talk about her frustration when there seemed to be a conflict between the two worlds, but realized that there was really more intersection.
-She explored how the gay community ultimately successfully used strategies and tactics used by the Black community in their civil rights efforts.
+Filmmaker Yoruba Richen, who is a part of both the Black and LGBTQ+ community, spoke in this 2014 TED Talk about her frustration concerning the supposed conflict between the two worlds, but realized that there was really more intersection.
+She explored how the LGBTQ+ community successfully used strategies and tactics used by the Black community in their own civil rights efforts.

 Jimmy Carter’s ‘Why I Believe the Mistreatment of Women is the Number One Human Rights Abuse’

-President Jimmy Carter posited in this 2015 TEDWomen Talk that abuse of women and girls is the major human rights abuse of our time, resulting from various reasons, including misinterpretation of scriptures and “men [who] don't give a damn."
-He outlined a number of abuses that are commonplace across the world.
+Former President of the United States Jimmy Carter posited in this 2015 TEDWomen Talk that abuse of women and girls is the major human rights abuse of our time, resulting from various reasons, including misinterpretation of scriptures and “men [who] don't give a damn.”
+He also outlined in his talk a number of abuses that are commonplace across the world.
 His Carter Center is committed to protecting and advancing human rights.

 Julian Bond’s ‘Declaration: We Must Practice Dissent’

-Actor Jesse Williams’ speech at the 2016 BET Awards remembered Black people killed by police, noting “we know that police somehow managed to deescalate, disarm, and not kill white people every day, so what's gonna happen is we are gonna have equal rights and justice in our own country, or we will restructure their function and ours.”
-Mirroring the demands of other civil rights activists for action now, not later, he noted that “the hereafter is a hustle, we want it now.”
+Actor Jesse Williams’ speech at the 2016 BET Awards remembered the many Black people who were killed by police at the time, expressing, “We know that police somehow managed to deescalate, disarm, and not kill white people every day, so what’s gonna happen is we are gonna have equal rights and justice in our own country, or we will restructure their function and ours.”
+Mirroring the demands of other civil rights activists for action now, not later, he noted that “the hereafter is a hustle, we want it now.

 Kimberlé Crenshaw’s ‘The Urgency of Intersectionality’

-Crenshaw started her 2016 TEDWomen talk saying the names of people killed by police, conducting an experiment that shows that women in that group are relatively unknown.
-Discrimination against Black women "feels like injustice squared," according to Crenshaw.
-She asked the audience to #SayHerName to bear witness to these women.
+Kimberlé Crenshaw started her 2016 TEDWomen talk commemorating the names of people killed at the time by the hands of police, conducting an experiment that demonstrates that the women in that group are relatively unknown.
+Discrimination against Black women “feels like injustice squared,” asserted Crenshaw, who later invited the audience to use #SayHerName to bear witness to these women.